James Allman | JA Technology Solutions LLC

 Legacy Data Extraction and Migration

 This tool decodes individual packed and zoned values for inspection and debugging.
+When the decoded number is actually a date (a packed CYYMMDD or Julian field, which is most of them), the IBM i Date Format Converter turns it into a calendar date and generates the RPG, COBOL, or SQL to do the same in code.
 Production data extraction requires processing entire files with mixed text and numeric fields, applying the correct conversion to each field based on the record layout.
 I build data extraction and migration pipelines that parse fixed-width records from IBM i and mainframe systems, decode packed decimal, zoned decimal, and binary fields, and deliver clean data to modern databases and applications.
 Learn about IBM i services, explore migration capabilities and ETL development, or get in touch.

 All tools run entirely in your browser.
 Your data never leaves your machine.
 Need help?
 Ask James.